polterguy/polterguy.github.io/tutorials/theming/index.md

 ## Creating an Angular UI template

-You can have the scaffolder produce _any_ type of result you wish, including React templates, ObjectiveC code, Java/Android code - But here I will focus on the main Angular templates called _"angular-dark"_ and _"angular-default"_.
+You can have the scaffolder produce _any_ type of result you wish, including React templates, ObjectiveC code, Java/Android code, etc - But here I will focus on the main Angular templates called _"angular-dark"_ and _"angular-default"_.
 The reason is because if you understand these two templates, which are highly similar in nature, you can easily apply your knowledge into _any_ template